sreeise/graph-rs-sdk/README.md

 Requires Feature `interactive-auth`

-**NOTE:** Running interactive-auth in an asynchronous context may lead to crashes.
+**WARNING:** Running interactive-auth in an asynchronous context may lead to crashes in some scenarios.
+We recommend thoroughly testing in order to ensure you are able to use interactive-auth for your use case.
 Additionally, Device code interactive auth does not currently work in async code.
-We are working to address these issues in a release after version 2.0.0
+We are working to address these issues in a post 2.0.0 release.

 ```toml
 [dependencies]